 There is some specialization among fiscal sponsors in terms of their projects’ services, but, not surprisingly, arts and culture, hands-down, is the most popular project category, with 212 — 74% — of the sponsors willing to take them on.
 And of these, film and video projects are a major subcategory.
 Education is the next largest category of service with 169, followed closely by youth development at 165, and children, youth and families at 147, a snug third.

 FEES: Most charge 5%-10%

-More than half of fiscal sponsors say they charge a flat fee, and 42% of the total are in the 5%-10% range.
-Also, of those with sliding-scale fees, almost two-thirds charge 5%-10%, usually depending on a project’s revenues.
-Thirty sponsors will charge 12% or more to handle government-funded projects, which can require adhering to higher federal audit standards.
+Almost half of fiscal sponsors say they charge a percentage of project revenues, and, of those, 44% are in the 5%-10% range.
+Also, of those with sliding-scale fees, usually depending on a project’s revenues, about a third range from 5% to 10%.
+Forty-eight sponsors will charge 12% or more to handle government-funded projects, which can require adhering to higher federal audit standards.
 What mostly accounts for the disparity in fees is the range of services a sponsor provides.

 SERVICES: Spectrum of assistance

 Attorney Gregory Colvin’s Fiscal Sponsorship: 6 Ways to Do It Right, published in 1993 with an expanded and updated edition in 2005, a Kindle edition in 2015 and a 3rd Edition due in 2019, is the most significant publication in the field.
 Colvin’s book has had great impact on fiscal sponsorship.
 It changed the nomenclature of the field — from “fiscal agent” to “fiscal sponsor” — helping the culture of fiscal sponsorship evolve.
 The term “fiscal sponsor” has helped to professionalize the management model from the days decades ago of “fiscal agency,” when the relationship was called “a trap for the unwary” funder.